Friday, June 5, 2015

 I packed my bags for my trip home tomorrow.

-I watched two episodes of H2O the three girls that were mermaids.
+I watched two episodes of H2O, the three girls who were mermaids.

 We went to bed early.

-My plane leaves at seven, board at 6:20 A.M. so I have to be at the airport before 6 A.M.
+My plane leaves at seven, and boarding starts at 6:20 A.M., so I have to be at the airport before 6 A.M.

 My daughter's work called and said she did not have to come in until 11 A.M.